 With inset doors, the cabinet door is flush with and on the same plane as the cabinet frame, and the frame surrounds the entire cabinet door.
 They are called inset because the door is set into the cabinet frame.
-The door takes up a small amount of storage space in the cabinet but they offer a streamlined, high end look that is very popular in modern and European kitchen design.
+They offer a streamlined, high end look that is very popular in modern and European kitchen design.

 Inset doors often use completely concealed hinges that are not visible from the outside for a sleek look.
 Because they do not require a frame to be installed, they offer full access to the interior of the cabinet.

-Note: If you live in an extremely humid area, the door material could expand, so inset may not be the best door type for you.
+Note: If you live in an extremely humid area, the door material could expand, so plan accordingly.

 Also simply called overlay, a full overlay door covers the entire cabinet opening when closed, and the inside wood edge of the cabinet box is exposed when the door is open.
-They look similar to inset cabinetry but have less gapping in between the door edges.
+They look similar to inset cabinetry but have a different frame in between the door edges.
 If the gapping of the inset design bothers you, full overlay is a good (and less expensive) option.

 With partial overlay, the cabinet door partially covers the cabinet box when the door is closed, and the inside wood edge of the cabinet box is exposed when the door is open.
 Partial overlay is similar to full overlay in that the door sits on top of the cabinet frame rather than inside the frame like inset doors.
 They are the most traditional American cabinet style — add exposed hinges for a vintage look.

 They are the least expensive option and you can use the cabinet door edge to open and close the door.
 They offer a similar amount of storage space as a full overlay cabinet but less access.
-Partial overlay doors require a style on the frame where the door edge rests which means you’ll need to reach around the style to retrieve large items and appliances.
+Partial overlay doors do not require a stile on the frame where the door edge rests.

 Choosing the right cabinet doors and drawers for a kitchen remodel, home office build, or media wall upgrade is largely based on your budget and style.
 For example, inset doors require precise measurements to ensure that the door sits correctly inside the cabinet box so they tend to be at a higher cost than overlay.
 Overlay doors have a little more wiggle room in construction and tend to be less expensive than inset.